natescherer/Get-ExpiringAdfsCertificate/README.md

 ### Documentation

-For detailed documentation, [click here on GitHub][HelpMarkdown], see the docs folder in a release, or run Get-Help Get-ExpiringAdfsCertificate.ps1 in PowerShell.
+For detailed documentation, [click here on GitHub][DocsDir], see the docs folder in a release, or run Get-Help Get-ExpiringAdfsCertificate.ps1 in PowerShell.

-[HelpMarkdown]: ../v1.1.0/docs
+[DocsDir]: ../v1.1.0/docs

 ## Questions/Comments